 Don’t forget to include the extras.
-Such as office gifts, teacher gifts or anything out of the ordinary then family.
+Such as office gifts, teacher gifts, or anything out of the ordinary than family.

 Creating your Christmas list should have some basic information on each person.
-To help with gift ideas you can refer to your list.
-Record information like; children and their ages, clothing size or any other information related to them.
+Like what do I want for Christmas so you can refer to your list often when shopping—record information like; children and their ages, clothing size, or any other information related to them.

 This list should also help you keep track of the items you bought, track what you have wrapped, etc.

 Have you ever lost presents because you can’t remember where you hid them or lost them?
 Have you overbought because you can’t remember what you did get and find an awesome deal?
 You may find this printable Christmas shopping list I created handy.
 To keep you organized.

 Depending on your household income most people spend between $400 to $800 on gifts each year.
 Dave Ramsey says you should spend no more than 1% of your income.

 You can start by taking money out each paycheck like $20 to $40 dollars and save it for larger ticket items towards the end of the year.
 This is the power of starting your Christmas shopping in July.
 You can save money by finding deals or you can save money because of the benefit of time.

 Be realistic with whom should be getting gifts the spirit of giving doesn’t mean going into debt.